 While the recordings allow us to know Ray Bourbon the performer, Ray Bourbon the man remains elusive.
 Documentation on his life, culled from press releases or third-hand short biographies in show business publications, is often conflicting and lacking in detail, a situation that Ray himself encouraged during his lifetime.
 His memoirs, written by Ray shortly before his death in 1972, represent only a small piece of the jigsaw puzzle of his life.
 Much of what we can document about Ray has been unearthed by a dedicated group of researchers who all, upon hearing Ray’s routines that poked fun at everything from Hollywood to drag queens and divas to straight married life and religion, asked the question, “Who was Ray Bourbon?”
 The answers and theories that have emerged are both revelatory and raise even more questions.

-Ray, working in everything from vaudeville, the English music hall and movies to Broadway, nightclubs, and burlesque, constantly reinvented himself as a performer to fit the changing demands of his profession.
+Ray, working in everything from vaudeville, movies, Broadway, nightclubs, and even radio, constantly reinvented himself as a performer to fit the changing demands of his profession.
 This process of editing and rewriting found it’s way into Ray’s everyday life.
 His embellishment and reworking of his own past, combined with his nomadic life, has made it difficult for researchers to pin down the “real” Ray Bourbon.
 While some aspects of his career – his appearances in silent films or his stage work with Mae West or Josephine Baker – can be documented to one extent or another, the line between facts and a good story are a fine one when dealing with Ray Bourbon.

 I began my own research on Ray Bourbon after picking up a couple of his albums in the mid-1990’s.
 At the time, I thought Ray might make an interesting topic for a documentary film; his work was both a glimpse into another era and a refreshing take on what it means to be Gay or just different in American society.
 I was unable to find enough visual material to pull off the documentary, but put up this web site to give my research a public outlet.